kongying-tavern/.github/README.md

 When you use this template, try follow the checklist to update your info properly

+- [ ] Check the language in `.github/workflows/codeql-analysis.yml`
 - [ ] Modify the branch and paths-ignore in `workflows`
 - [ ] Replace or delete discussion items in `.github/ISSUE_TEMPLATE/config.yml`
 - [ ] Check whether the script in the workflow matches the one in your project